 It utilizes the Simple Mail Transport Protocol's (SMTP) built in ability to handle temporary failures in mail delivery to force computers that are delivering mail to

-If the reverse dns on the IP address of the connecting computer does not have properly configured DNS for it, then the mail is subject to the greylisting.
-Servers failing this check are subject to a 2 hour greylist entry.
+If the reverse dns on the IP address of the connecting computer does not have properly configured DNS for it, then the mail is subject to a 2 hour greylist entry.

 To pass forward-confirmed reverse dns, the IP address of the connecting server simply must have a name associated with the IP address and when looking up that name it must resolve back to the IP address.